 Notes

-- If you're having trouble slicing your spaghetti squash in half: Slice the very top and bottom of your spaghetti squash off, giving you a flat surface for slicing your squash in half lengthwise.
+- If you're having trouble slicing your spaghetti squash in half: Slice the very top and bottom of your spaghetti squash off, providing a flat surface for slicing your squash in half lengthwise.
 If you're still having trouble, pierce your squash all over with a fork and microwave for 2-3 minutes, or until skin has softened enough to slice through.